-Part 1 is the "Culture General" section, which provides the foundational knowledge you need to operate effectively in any global environment with a focus on the Andean Ridge region of South America.
+Part the "Culture is which General" section. foundational provides the knowledge you need to operate effectively in any global environment with a focus on the Andean Ridge region of South America.

-Part 2 is the "Culture Specific" section, which describes unique cultural features of Colombian society.
+Part 2 is the "Culture unique cultural features

+Specific" section, which describes of Colombian society.
 It applies culture-general concepts to help increase your knowledge of your assigned deployment location.
 This section is designed to complement other pre-deployment training.

-For further information, visit

-the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact the AFCLC Region Team at AFCLC.Region@us.af.mil.
+For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ AFCLC Region Team at contact the or AFCLC.Region@us.af.mil.